jareddonovan/creative-coding/docs/tutorials/tut01/index.md

 ![p5js web editor](./images/editor-p5js-parts.png)

+When you first open the editor, it will have some default code already filled in.
+If you press the `play` button, you will see what this default code does.
+You should see a grey square appear to the right of the code.
+This is the `canvas`, where p5js does most of its drawing.
+Try it now.

+We will go into more detail about what the different parts of the code do later.
+First, let's add something a bit more interesting.

+* Update the code by adding `ellipse(200, 200, 100);` on line 7, so it looks
+  like the following:

 {% highlight javascript linenos %}
-function setup(){
+function setup() {
+  createCanvas(400, 400);
 }

-function draw(){
+function draw() {
+  background(220);
+  ellipse(200, 200, 100);
 }
 {% endhighlight %}

+## Explaining the parts of the code

-The `setup` and `draw` funcitons are the 'skeleton' of a p5js program.
+First, see if you can identify the two blocks of the code that define the `setup` and `draw` functions.
+These special functions are the 'skeleton' of a p5js program and pretty-much every p5js sketch you write will have them.

-The `setup` function is run once when the page first loads.
-It is used to set up things such as create the canvas that p5.js will draw onto and set its size, set how text should be formatted, define what colours to use, and so on.
+The `setup` function runs once when the page first loads.
+It's where you do things such as create the canvas that p5.js will draw onto, set text formatting, and the colours used for drawing shapes.

 The `draw` function runs over and over again as long as the sketch is running.
 It controls how the sketch should evolve over time, through things such as animations and other dynamic elements of the sketch.

-As they are, these two functions don't do much, because we haven't added any code to them yet.
-If you press the 'play' button at the top of the screen, you should see **a white square appear on the right hand side of the page. **

-Let's add some code to the sketch to make it do something more interesting.

 ## Your first p5js sketch: the world's simplest drawing program